microsoft/pxt/docs/cli/checkdocs.md

 ## Description

-This commands scans the documentation and perfoms various validation steps:
+This commands scans the documentation and performs various validation steps:
 * checking for broken links,
 * compiling and decompiling code samples
 * ...